 The FY2025-2030 Wake Bus Plan recommends a steady investment of bus operations funding from FY2025 to FY2030 that expands the transit network in Wake County, building upon projects implemented through the first Wake Bus Plan from FY2019 to FY2023.
 As shown in Figure 3, the FY2025-2030 Wake Bus Plan service program grows the transit network from approximately 490,000 revenue hours in FY2023 to 630,000 revenue hours in FY2030.
-The costs to operate this network also grows from \$55.4 million in FY2023 to \$83.8 million in FY2030 (Figure 4).
+The costs to operate this network also grows from \$55.6 million in FY2023 to \$86.3 million in FY2030 (Figure 4).
 These figures are inclusive of all fixed route bus and microtransit services in Wake County operated by GoRaleigh, GoTriangle, and GoCary regardless of funding source, but do not include Bus Rapid Transit projects, which are not planned through the Wake Bus Plan Update effort.
+Of these totals, \$22.9 million in FY2023 and \$46.6 million in FY2030 are funded through the Wake Transit Plan's bus service expansion funds.

-This investment schedule consists of a series of bus service projects sponsored by the GoCary, the City of Raleigh (GoRaleigh), and GoTriangle.
-The Wake Bus Plan Update includes changes in bus route alignments, changes in the frequency of service and/or changes in the operating hours (hours and/or days of service) of individual bus routes.
+This investment schedule consists of a series of bus service projects sponsored by the Town of Cary (GoCary), the City of Raleigh (GoRaleigh), and GoTriangle.
+Projects funded through the Community Funding Area (CFA) program, such as the Morrisville Smart Shuttle and GoApex Route 1, were not reviewed as part of the Wake Bus Plan.
+The Wake Bus Plan Update includes changes in bus route alignments, frequency of service, operating hours, and/or days of service of individual bus routes.
 Service projects were characterized by the type of bus service:

-- Frequent Network Routes Investments in bus service that currently have or will operate with frequencies of 15 minutes or less for most of the day and, at least on weekdays.
-These routes form the backbone of the urban transit network. - Intra-County and Regional Express Routes Reflect investments in limited stop and/or peak-only bus routes.
-These routes are designed to facilitate regional and intercity mobility. - Investments in Local Services Include changes to bus routes that improve local transit access.
+- Frequent Network Routes Investments in bus services that currently have or will operate with frequencies of 15 minutes or less for most of the day.
+These routes form the backbone of the urban transit network. - Intra-County and Regional Express Routes Investments in limited stop and/or peak-only bus routes.
+These routes are designed to facilitate regional and intercity mobility. - Investments in Local Services Changes to bus routes that improve local transit access.
 These routes typically operate every 30 or 60 minutes.

-Individual transit service projects are shown in a series of maps.
+The following maps depict the full network of transit services available in Wake County by fiscal year.
+Projects not funded through the Wake Bus Plan, such as CFA services, are included to provide the full picture of transit service in the county.
 Figure 5 shows a map of the current transit network in Wake County, as of FY2023.
-The first major year of new projects go into effect is FY2025 (Figure 6).
-Figure 7 shows the FY2027 network, at the end of the Short-Range Transit Plans timespan.
+The first major year of new projects is FY2025 (Figure 6).
+Figure 7 shows the FY2027 network, at the end of the Short Range Transit Plans timespan.
 Lastly, Figure 8 shows the transit network by FY2030, the horizon year of this Wake Bus Plan Update.

-Year-to-year, the service program steadily increases the coverage and service levels of the Wake County transit network.
+The service program steadily increases the coverage and service levels of the Wake County transit network year-to-year.
 Since the Wake Bus Plan Update focuses on projects funded by the Wake Transit Plan's bus service expansion funds, there may be services funded through other sources that are not included in these maps.
 Additionally, while the following sections include descriptions of projects slated for FY2024, these projects are being defined in the FY2024 Wake Transit Work Plan.
 The first year of Wake Bus Plan recommendations is FY2025.